Cat1237/cocoapods-project-gen/README.md

 "(defaults to #{Pod::TrunkSource::TRUNK_REPO_URL}).
 Multiple sources must be comma-delimited"], ['--platforms=ios,macos', 'Gen against specific platforms (defaults to all platforms supported by the ' \
 'podspec).
-Multiple platforms must be comma-delimited'], ['--private', 'Gen skips checks that apply only to public specs'], ['--swift-version=VERSION', 'The `SWIFT_VERSION` that should be used to gen the spec. ' \
+Multiple platforms must be comma-delimited'], ['--swift-version=VERSION', 'The `SWIFT_VERSION` that should be used to gen the spec. ' \
 'This takes precedence over the Swift versions specified by the spec or a `.swift-version` file'], ['--include-podspecs=**/*.podspec', 'Additional ancillary podspecs which are used for gening via :path'],